 Minor head injuries

 However, sometimes a knock to the head can cause damage to the brain or to a blood vessel next to the brain.
-A damaged blood vessel may bleed into the brain, or more commonly, into the area between the brain and the skull (a 'subdural haemorrhage').
+A damaged blood vessel may bleed into the brain, or more commonly, into the area between the brain and the skull (a subdural haemorrhage).
 This is uncommon, but can be serious, as a build-up of clotting blood can cause pressure on the brain.
-See separate leaflet called Subdural haematoma for further detail.
+See separate leaflet called Subdural Haematoma for further detail.

 Symptoms of damage or bleeding may not develop for some hours, or even days, after a knock to the head.
 In rare cases, symptoms from a slow bleed can develop even weeks after a head injury.

-See a doctor quickly if any of the following symptoms occur after a head injury
+Seek medical help quickly if any of the following symptoms occur after a head injury

 - Drowsiness when you would normally be wide awake (but see below).